Caroline McLoughlin, PG Dip. Couns., Reg. MBACP (Heart2Heart In Fife)

 I work with individual clients aged 16+ on a 1:1 basis.
 I am not able to offer couples or group counselling.

-I have professional indemnity insurance, am registered with the Information Commissioner's Office, and am a member of the Protecting Vulnerable Groups (PVG) Scheme.
+I have professional indemnity and public liability insurance, am registered with the Information Commissioner's Office, and am a member of the Protecting Vulnerable Groups (PVG) Scheme.